abadonna/defold-light-probes/README.md

 # Light probes for Defold

-An attempt to implement irradiance probes for global illumination in Defold.
+This branch contains multi-pass approach, so we calculate light from probes in a separate pass.

 ## Workflow
 * collect geometry for raytraycing